 You know that capacity planning can help your attraction ensure it has enough resources — such as employees and equipment — to meet guest demand.
 But where do you start?

-Every business has different revenue goals and growth projections, meaning that capacity planning isn’t a one-size-fits-all technique.
+Every business has different revenue goals and growth projections, meaning that capacity planning isn’t a one-size-fit-all strategic process.

 That being said, there are a few different strategies that most companies use for identifying their current capacity and tracking utilization.

-In this post, you’ll learn about the three most common capacity planning strategies that can help you get started today.
+In this post, you’ll learn about the three most common capacity planning strategies that can help you sell more tours and reduce capacity gaps due to lack of resources.

 What are capacity planning strategies?